phcmaidstone/phcmaidstone.github.io/_pages/connect/comingsoon.md

 toc: false
 ---

 Thank you for responding to our flyer!

-Potters House Church Maidstone will be opening during 2024!
-We do not have a precise date for our church services at this time, but we encourage you to bookmark this page, follow us on [Instagram](https://instagram.com/@phcmaidstone) or [YouTube](https://youtube.com/@phcmaidstone) where we'll be keeping you up to date on progress.
+We're excited to confirm Potters House Church Maidstone will be opening during 2024!

+At this time, we do not have a precise date for starting our church services, but we encourage you to bookmark this page, follow us on [Instagram](https://instagram.com/phcmaidstone) or [YouTube](https://youtube.com/@phcmaidstone) where we'll be keeping you up to date on progress.
+You can also follow our [Blog](/blog/)

 > *I have come that they may have life, and that they may have it more abundantly*
+>
 > **John 10:10**

-We passionately believe in the Gosple of Jesus Christ and the power of the Holy Spirit to change lives.
+We passionately believe in the Gospel of Jesus Christ and the power of the Holy Spirit to change lives.
 Jesus loves you, and wants you to live an abundant life style.
+He has changed our lives, and He can do the same for you!

 Through our in-person [Bible Study Classes](/bible-study/), weekly online [Prayer Meetings](/events/) and attending [Community Events](/events/), we aim to share the gospel and show how the teachings of Jesus Christ can bring a life full of hope, love and peace.

-If you'd like to be kept up to date on our progress, join a bible study or prayer meeting, ask us to attend your event - or anything at all - please complete the form below or [drop us an email](mailto:hello@phcmaidstone.co.uk).
+If you'd like to be kept up to date on our progress as we approach our exciting launch, join a bible study class or prayer meeting, ask us to attend your local event - or just to say Hi! - please complete the form below or [drop us an email](mailto:hello@phcmaidstone.co.uk).

 <form action="https://formsubmit.co/d0b913960039794263b90db897969cf3" method="POST">
   <input type="text" name="name" placeholder="Your Name" required />